eternalmoon1234/PersonalWebsite/README.md

 # Personal Website

-My personal website, written in Next.js, and TypeScript.
+This is the repository for my personal website, written in Next.js, and TypeScript.